 The club was founded in 1899 by lace-maker Herbert Kilpin and businessman Alfred Edwards, two English expatriates who named it “Milan Cricket and Foot-ball Club”.
 Though it was forced to bear the Italian spelling “Milano” under the Fascist regime, it now retains the English spelling of the city in honour of its Anglo-Saxon origins.

-Milan won its first league championship in 1901, followed by another two in 1906 and 1907.
+Milan won their first league championship in 1901, followed by another two in 1906 and 1907.
 But after Inter broke away to form a separate club a year later, the Rossoneri were unable to taste further Scudetto glory until 1951.

 However, that victory sparked a turn of fortunes that saw them lift three more domestic titles before their 1963 European Cup triumph against Benfica, a success they repeated in 1969 against Ajax.